virtual-labs/exp-rebound-hammer-test-iitd/experiment/pretest.md

 D    20 mm<br><br>

-Q4. what is the minimum number of readings should be taken on each face of sample in the experiment as per IS:516?<br>
+Q4.
+What is the minimum number of readings should be taken on each face of sample in the experiment as per IS:516?<br>

 **A    6**<br>